nathanieldchu/ubuild_CCF/values.md

       most valuable things you will ever give or get.
 Give them thoughtfully, and receive them gratefully.<br><br><strong>Savor every bite</strong>.
 Have fun and take care of yourself.
 You have one life; bask in it."
     headline: ''
-- template: 2-column-text
-  block: two-column-1
-  col_1:
-    headline: MISSION
-    content: ''
-  col_2:
-    content: To get people excited to eat sustainably by crafting cultured foods that tap into the diversity of the microbial world
-    headline: ''

 ---